Key information to include

 Remember, the Welcome page will represent the first impressions of your online materials to your students, so it should appear friendly and welcoming.
 Consider adding a Welcome message from the unit lead and a photograph or video.

-If you would like training on how to make Blackboard content look nice, it can be found here.
+Take a look at our training on how to make Blackboard content look better.

 “Was the information about crucial aspects of the course communicated clearly in the documentation (e.g. structure of course, contact sessions, eLearning elements, expectations between contact sessions, intended learning outcomes, reading lists, extra resources, etc.)?”